-This tutorial will guide you through the steps to create an interactive Process Application Landscape on Dragon1.
-And the tutorial will learn you how to publish this visualization on the devices of the stakeholders who want to use to it, to manage projects, processes and IT.
+This tutorial will guide you through the steps to create an interactive Process Application Landscape Overview on the Dragon1 platform.
+The tutorial will learn you how to publish this visualization on the devices of the stakeholders who want to use it, to manage projects, processes and IT.

 This tutorial learns you to create a dynamic architecture visualization, not a static architecture visualization.
 Meaning that once set up, if the data or the model is changed, the published visualization that is seen and used by stakeholders via the Viewer on their iPad or iPhone is also automatically updated.
 Of course, you can also make static backup copies that do not change.